joshbooker/sqlOS-Scripter-Extract-Compare-Update/README.md

 https://github.com/Microsoft/sqlopsstudio/issues/389

-##How To:
+## How To:
--Clone this repo to a local folder
+- Clone this repo to a local directory
--Open the directory in SOS
+- Open the directory in SOS
--change paths and variables in environment.bat
+- change paths and variables in `environment.bat`
--in cmd terminal:
+- in cmd terminal:
---execute 'Creatdbs.cmd'
+  - execute `Creatdbs.cmd`
---change DatabaseName in /SQL/CreateDatabase.sqlcmd.sql --execute CreateDbs.cmd again
+  - change DatabaseName in `/SQL/CreateDatabase.sqlcmd.sql`
+  - execute `CreateDbs.cmd` again

 You now have two empty databases

--open Entity.sql and execute on source database
+- open Entity.sql and execute on source database

-You now have a table called Entity in the source db
+You now have a table called `Entity` in the source db

--execute the following in cmd terminal
+- execute the following in cmd terminal
---`extract.cmd`
---`compare.cmd`
+  - `extract.cmd`
+  - `compare.cmd`

-This will create dacpacs and a delta script called 'CompareUpdate_%UpdateVersion%.sqlcmd.sql showing the diffenece in schema between the two dbs.
+This will create dacpacs and a delta script called `CompareUpdate_%UpdateVersion%.sqlcmd.sql` showing the diffenece in schema between the two dbs.
 Swell!

-  -In cmd terminal, execute `update.cmd` to apply the delta script to the target db Now your databases are the same.
+- In cmd terminal, execute `update.cmd` to apply the delta script to the target db Now your databases are the same.
 Woot!

-  -Open and execute AlterTable.sql
+- Open and execute `AlterTable.sql`

--Change UpdateVersion in environment.bat
+- Change UpdateVersion in `environment.bat`
--Then execute the following in cmd terminal --`extract.cmd`
+- Then execute the following in cmd terminal
---`compare.cmd`
+  - `extract.cmd`
+  - `compare.cmd`

 Now you should have a new delta update script

--execute update.cmd to apply the script
+- execute update.cmd to apply the script

+Now you databases are the same again.

+If you extract and compare again you'll get a delta script that doesn't make any changes.